Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models: Introduction

 More broadly, there is a growing interest in advancing the quantitative understanding of the performance of statistical learning and inference with dependent data. \citet{bresler-markov-linear-regression} studied linear regression with Markovian covariates and characterized the minimax error rate in terms of the mixing time of the Markov chain.
 A stochastic gradient descent-style algorithm adapted to the Markov setting was shown to be minimax optimal.
 Statistical estimation problems including linear and logistic regression with more general network dependencies among response variables were studied by \citet{daskalakis-dependent-regression} and \citet{estimation-dependent}.
 Learnability and generalization bounds were derived by \citet{learning-weak-dependent} for dependent data satisfying the so-called Dobrushin's condition.
-Finally, we also mention in passing the huge body of work studying reconstruction of dependence structures and estimation of dependence parameters from graphical samples, which we do not exhaustively list here.